 Using the diagram above, the piston moves towards the extreme left of the cylinder when the crank meets position A. Conversely, the piston moves towards the extreme right of the cylinder when the crank meets position C.

 When the piston is towards the right extreme position, a partial vacuum in the cylinder takes place.
 This makes the liquid enter into the suction pipe.
-Well, this occurs due to atmospheric pressure on the sump liquid which is quite less than the pressure inside the cylinder.
+Well, this occurs due to atmospheric pressure on the sump liquid, which is much less than the pressure inside the cylinder.

 The water enters into the cylinder through a non-return valve due to the difference in pressure.
 The water that stays in the volume of the cylinder is then sent into the discharge pipe.
-It is achieved through a discharge valve and it is done when the crank rotates from C to A. This is when the piston moves in a forwarding direction.
+It is achieved through a discharge valve, and it is done when the crank rotates from C to A. This is when the piston moves in a forward direction.

 Because of the forward direction movement of the piston, the pressure increases inside the cylinder.
 The pressure is greater than the atmospheric pressure.
 This causes the delivery valve to open and the suction pipe to close.